• Individual Investor

 • Mortgage or rent payments if you don’t own your home.

-• Utilities, streaming, cable & internet, association fees, maintenance, insurance, taxes, and other home costs.
+• Utilities, streaming services, cable and internet, association fees, maintenance, insurances, taxes and other home costs.

 Other necessities